discoverygarden/islandora_workflow/README.txt

 To be able to set user specific roles without restriction you need to set authenticated user permissions to include islandora_workflow_Submitter, islandora_workflow_Editor and islandora_workflow_Manager permissions.
 Do not set the islandora_workflow_Administrator permission for the authenticated user role.
+If a user has two levels or more of permissions on the same collection the highest level takes precedence.

-You may need to delete/modify the 'permit-anything-to-administrator.xml' file.
+You may need to delete/modify the 'permit-anything-to-administrator.xml' (Fedora xacml)file.